 If you’re a (graduating) computer science student, it might feel nigh-impossible to land a computer science internship or job.
 How do you make sure your resume showcases your expertise and skills at the start of your career?

-Fortunately, over the years, we’ve helped thousands of computer science students kickstart their career with great internships and first jobs, culminating in this guide with all our tips and tricks to help you land that dream job.
+Fortunately, over the years, we’ve helped thousands of computer science students kickstart their careers with great internships and first jobs.
+With stunning resume templates and pro advice, you’ll be well on your way to your new CS career.

 Computer Science Internship Resume